Heterochromia Treatment with laser – Causes of Heterochromia

 The amount of melanin pigment in the iris, which gives the eye its color, determines how light or dark the eye is.

-Heterochromia is observed in both humans and animals.
+Sectoral or Central Heterochromia is observed in both humans and animals.
 To put it another way, the darker the eye, the higher the concentration of melanin pigment, and the lighter the eye, the lower the concentration.
-Even though we do not fully comprehend the cause of Hereditary Heterochromia iridis, it would not be surprising if it were caused by mutations in the genes that regulate the distribution of melanin pigment in the iris.
+Even though we do not fully comprehend the cause of hereditary heterochromia iridis, it would not be surprising if it were caused by mutations in the genes that regulate the distribution of melanin pigment in the iris.
 Heterochromia is a form of color variation.
-The term is typically used to describe variations in the color of the iris, but it can also be applied to hair and skin.
+The term is typically used to describe variations in the color of the iris, but it can also be applied to the hair and skin.
 The production, distribution, and concentration of melanin determine heterochromia (a pigment).
 This condition is known as heterochromia iridum or heterochromia iridis.
+Sometimes you can ask yourself “what is my eye color?”.

 The iris color of mammals, including the human iris, is highly variable.
 However, only eumelanin and pheomelanin pigments are present.
-Eye color is determined by the total amount of these pigments, their relationship to one another, how they are distributed in the stromal layers of the iris, and how light scatters.
+These pigments’ total quantity, their interrelationships, their distribution in the stromal layers of the iris, and how light scatters all affect eye color.

-Heterochromia is primarily classified by its onset, either genetic or acquired.
+The primary defining characteristic of heterochromia is its onset, which can be either genetic or acquired.

-Heterochromia, or H. iridium is a condition of discoloration between the eyes-heterochromia treatment
+Central Heterochromia, or Heterochromia iridium, is a condition of discoloration between the eyes.

 In addition, this condition will develop even as a result of an injury, illness, or medication.
 It is known as non-hereditary heterochromia.

-A famous celebrity with non-hereditary heterochromia is David Pioneer.
-It is usually caused by the following diseases:
+It is usually caused by the following diseases-causes of Heterochromia

 - Eye Surgery